Metric prefix: Volume

 The litre (equal to a cubic decimetre), millilitre (equal to a cubic centimetre), microlitre, and smaller are common.
-In Europe, the centilitre is often used for liquids, and the decilitre is used less frequently.
+In Europe, the centilitre is often used for liquids (e.g. bottles or servings of wine), and the decilitre is used less frequently.
 Bulk agricultural products, such as grain, beer and wine, often use the hectolitre (100 litres).

 Larger volumes are usually denoted in kilolitres, megalitres or gigalitres, or else in cubic metres (1 cubic metre = 1 kilolitre) or cubic kilometres (1 cubic kilometre = 1 teralitre).
-For scientific purposes, the cubic metre is usually used.
+For scientific (other than medical) purposes, the SI unit of cubic metre is usually used, with scientific notation rather than prefixes.

 Length

 The kilometre, metre, centimetre, millimetre, and smaller units are common.
 The decimetre is rarely used.
-The micrometre is often referred to by the older non-SI name micron.
+The micrometre is often referred to by the older non-SI name micron, which is officially deprecated.
 In some fields, such as chemistry, the ångström (0.1 nm) has been used commonly instead of the nanometre.
 The femtometre, used mainly in particle physics, is sometimes called a fermi.
 For large scales, megametre, gigametre, and larger are rarely used.
-Instead, ad hoc non-metric units are used, such as the solar radius, astronomical units, light years, and parsecs; the astronomical unit is mentioned in the SI standards as an accepted non-SI unit.
+Instead, ad hoc non-metric units are used, such as the solar radius, astronomical units, light years, and parsecs, and less commonly large multiples (e.g. millions) of kilometres; the astronomical unit is mentioned in the SI standards as an accepted non-SI unit.